 It doesn’t matter whether you live in the countryside or the city; your nearest green space and the nature that comes with it isn’t hard to find.

 A bug hunt is a brilliant way for your child to learn about the natural world.
 Take them outside on a walk to see what you can find together.
-Identifying familiar bugs gives your little one confidence in the activity.
+Identifying familiar bugs gives your child confidence in the activity.
 Learning the names of new creatures encourages their curiosity and expands their knowledge.

 Download and print our Bug Hunt Checklist to help you get started, take a magnifying glass to really get into character, and spend the day exploring.